Submissions for 2019

 - Pro tips learned from hard-earned experience

 If your entry needs some text to help describe things and make it shine, or if your idea really only works as text, that’s fine too.
-However, we want to avoid texty articles and will always aim for no more than 300 words, but this isn’t a hard-and-fast rule (just let us know).
+We want to avoid texty articles and will generally aim for no more than 300 words, but this isn’t a hard-and-fast rule.
 We hope this will keep things simple—for the UXmas readers as well as you the author—it means you’re not spending lots of time on an epic submission during the pre-holiday rush period.

 What else do I need to include in my submission?

-As part of your submission we need you to send along a ~100-word bio plus a picture of you having fun in some kind of festive costume.
+As part of your submission we need you to send along a ~100-word bio plus a picture of you having fun in some kind of festive costume or location.
 This will appear in the footer of your article, and as your entry in the UXmas authors’ hall of fame.

 In the past people have used colourful hats, santa hats, funny sunglasses, tinsel, Xmas trees, Snapchat filters, gift-wrapped items… Feel free to have a bit of fun with it—readers are expecting something light-hearted, and you don’t want to be the only author with a ‘serious’ picture!